IRIS-Solutions-Team/Tutorial-Solow-Growth-Model/docs/intro-growth-models.md

 ## Direct route: Steady-state

-1. Rewrite the equations as steady-state equaitons in the following four unknowns:
+1. Write the equations in their steady-state form for the following four unknowns:

    * Level of $A_t$, denoted by $A_\ss$